BODY PIERCING FAQ

 Our clients often ask questions about getting a body piercing.
 We are of the opinion, “The only silly question is the one you don’t ask”.
 Here in our FAQ section are a few of the most common questions we hear.
 If you have additional questions please feel free to contact us for more information.

 HOW MUCH WILL IT COST?

-Our most popular piercings are about $60 to $70.
+Our most popular piercings start at about $.
 Prices include the piercing, jewelry, and other materials used during the procedure.
 The cost will vary with the piercing procedure and the jewelry required.
 Generally, expect a higher cost for a more difficult procedure.

 Keep in mind that you get what you pay for, so don’t choose your Piercing Professional based solely on price, but if you are price shopping, ask about our “Best Price Guarantee.”
 You don’t want your body piercer to be cutting corners in areas like jewelry quality, sterilization, and other safety procedures.

 Yes.
 Sure, but it probably won’t be nearly as bad as you think.
 Most people will tell you, “No, not really.”
 It’s usually more like a pinching, pressure, or perhaps a burning or stinging sensation, and is extremely brief.
 Some piercing locations may be slightly more sensitive than others, but the fact is, our piercings are performed skillfully, quickly and gently.